• Skip to primary navigation

 • Balsamic vinegar - this classic Italian ingredient adds a typical bold taste, so use it sparingly.
 A few drops or a slight drizzle will do.

-If you are looking for more appetizer recipes, try this easy tuna spread, pesto rolls, homemade garlic bread, or mayo egg sandwich spread.
+If you are looking for more appetizer recipes, try this easy tuna spread, pesto rolls, parmesan bread bites, homemade garlic bread, or mayo egg sandwich spread.

 A photo of ingredients on a kitchen top: baguette, wild rocket, prosciutto, garlic, sundried tomatoes, oil and vinegar.